 Alex of Golden Sun.
 When you encounter him in The Lost Age after adding Piers to your party, he's quite offended that you found a new Water Adept who actually cares about your mission enough to, you know, tag along and help you himself... and then he reveals his hypocrisy by introducing you to his new allies.
 And then he double-crosseseverybody, including Karst and Agatio.
 Lampshaded mercilessly by Jenna and Sheba after just about every cutscene featuring Alex.

 While true, this isn't one of the best examples for Garrosh.
-Cairne Bloodhoof is the one that first suggested the duel, and the one who first seriously suggested it be to the death.
+Cairne Bloodhoof is the one that first suggested the duel, while Garrosh suggested it be to the death.
 Cairne knew damn well what he was getting into, and Garrosh is honestly shamed by the fact that he only won the fight because his weapon was poisoned without his knowledge or consent.
-His attitude here is less self-centered and more unable to understand that Baine holds any real resentment over a very public affair that was very much Cairne's own choice.
+His attitude here is less self-centered and more unable to understand that Baine holds any real resentment over a very public affair that was very much Cairne's own choice (albeit in large part because Garrosh became an Unwitting Pawn to Magatha by creating the opportunity she needed to take over Thunder Bluff, to the point at which Baine was unsure whether Garrosh was knowingly working with Magatha).
 There was always the chance that Cairne wouldn't be the winner right from the start.

 The Boss (player character) after he stops being a mute from Saints Row2 onwards is so much full of himself (or herself) that they cheerfully murder anyone who so much as suggests they might have become corrupt and have not even the slightest compunction about sacrificing others to save themselves.
 They either finally start to grow out of it in Saints Row 3, or shed all their redeeming qualities and become thoroughly corrupt, depending on the ending.